vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 }
 ```

-3 Deploy the GitHub source connector and run the following command in the same directory:
+3 Deploy the GitHub source connector and run the following command in the same directory.

 ```Plain
 docker run -it --rm --network=host \